top of page

 3. Community – Open the Meeting House to cultural and community events by adding a kitchenette, improving the lighting, and replacing the current seating with movable pews.

-The cost of the work will exceed $2 million.
 Phase I began in 2021 included the clock face and tower.
 The clock, which had been out of commission for years, was automated and its hands were replaced.
 The two clock faces were repaired, the architectural details of the tower were restored, and the clock and the tower repainted.
 The weathervane was polished and now beams over Lenox again.
 Phase I was completed in January 2025.

 WHAT'S NEXT FOR THE MEETING HOUSE